mengli11235/mengli11235.github.io/aboutme.md

 # Introduction

-My name is Li Meng, and I am passionate about the transformative power of Artificial Intelligence (AI) and Machine Learning (ML).
+My name is Li Meng, and I am passionate about the transformative power of artificial intelligence and machine learning.
 My journey as a researcher and gamer has shaped my commitment to advancing technology and fostering innovation across disciplines.

 ## Academic Background

 - **BSc & MSc in Artificial Intelligence:** University of Groningen, Netherlands
-- **PhD in Reinforcement Learning & Computer Vision:** University of Oslo, Norway
+- **PhD in Reinforcement Learning & Self-Supervised Learning:** University of Oslo, Norway

 My studies have given me a solid foundation in AI theory and practical applications, with extensive experience in self-supervised learning, reinforcement learning, and computer vision.